dalesgit/dalesgit.github.io/relg101-s19/presentations/abrahamic-islam.md

 ####  Hajj

-**Pilgrimage to Makkah**
+**Pilgrimage to Mecca**

-- Once in their lifetime, Muslims travel to Makkah to perform the Hajj.
+- Once in their lifetime, Muslims travel to Mecca to perform the Hajj.
 - The Hajj commemorates the trials of Prophet Abraham and his family.
 - About 3-4 million people perform Hajj annually.